Vansh-Laata/PSDV_Assignment_4/posts/welcome.md

    and similarly in ```Function: funix.hint.Literal['A*tan(kx+c)', 'A*sin(kx+c)', "A*cos(kx+c)"]``` the variable ```Function``` stores the string variable chosen     using the circle checkboxes in the webpage.

    These parameters are used to plot the graphs using the ```matplotlib.figure```, ```matplotlib.pyplot``` and ```numpy``` libraries.
+# Disadvantages of funix
+1. On the webapp, the functions have to be executed manually by entering the input and clicking on the "RUN" button.
+We cannot control the number of times the        functions are executed through the program.
+This causes limitations in many situations.
+For e.g:
+   In the above program for plotting graphs in the webapp, to plot multiple graphs on the same figure along with taking inputs for the various parameters.
+However    for that we would want the function to run in a for loop wherein the user enters all parameters each time and we display a single figure after the end of the      loop with all the graphs.
+But, that is not possible as we cannot control the number of times the function runs through the program.
+2. Since funix maps objects to pre-defined widgets, it provides very minimal control over the widget elements to the programmer
+3. Also, Funix doesn't have any native library of its own, thus providing very basic functions.